me747/LGM-TASK-1/README.md

---LGM TASK-1 --> Creating a To-Do list Web Application--
+--LGM TASK-1--
-To-Do-List:
+To-Do-List Web Application:

-To assess your html,java & css understanding
+To assess your understanding of html,java & css

 **Setup:-** <br/>
 I have used the following Environment to implement the code: